cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 ```

-By executing *call*, the program did two things, (#1) it jumped into the `gets` function as showed by our instruction pointer EIP and (#2) it pushed `0x080483d9` to our stack as well (which corresponds to `0x080483d9 <main+21>:    leave `).
+By executing *call*, the program did two things, (#1) it jumped into the `gets` function as showed by the instruction pointer EIP and (#2) it pushed `0x080483d9` to the stack as well (which corresponds to `0x080483d9 <main+21>:    leave `).

-Let's continue stepping in:
+Proceding with the execution:

-Since we are calling into a dynamic library there will be some extra steps happening (loading the library and doing a lookup of the actual address of `gets`), but finally we arrive into the `gets` function which points to the`_IO_gets` in the GLIBC_2.0 library:
+Since the program calls into a dynamic library there will be some additional steps happening (loading the library and doing a lookup of the actual address of `gets`), but finally the execution arrives into the `gets` function which points to the`_IO_gets` in the GLIBC_2.0 library:

 ```bash
 (gdb) si